 If you buy a piece of property to build on, do your due diligence to confirm zoning requirements.
 One big mistake?
 Assuming that a space used for an ASC in the past is automatically qualified to support one now.
-Zoning requirements and building codes change, and new ownership will trigger the need to meet current specifications.
+Zoning requirements and building codes change frequently, and new ownership will trigger the need to meet current specifications.
 That could be expensive, or even impossible.

 Most state health departments have a fairly sophisticated group of people who deal with ASCs.
 “It is very difficult to stay current on what design/engineering requirements will be enforced when licensing and certifying your ASC,” Marasco notes.
 If your architects aren’t going to the state to review your plans early and often, they aren’t doing their job.
 “Missing the mark can be disastrous,” he warns.
 You’ll need an understanding of local building issues, planning and zoning, parking ratios, loading zones, landscape percentages, waste management systems, and more.

 The steps involved in building an ASC will vary depending on many factors, but in general can be summed as:

 - Feasibility analysis: Is it economically feasible, and will the land permit it?

 - Development and design: Architect hire and building size decisions.